PARISH OF SAINT ANNE, Šabac

-Although masses had been held on the premises of Podrinjska School for Teachers and Kolo srpskih sestara (as it was recorded in 1926), digging of the foundation for a new church started in 1928 in the part of town called Baire, near the railway station.
-According to Šabački glasnik there was not as little as 150 “Catholic souls” in town at the time.
-The ceremonial blessing and laying of the foundation stone was done on 29 July 1928 by Fr.
-Krsta Belamarić, prebendary of the Begrade kaptol, with the assistance of the pastor of Šabac, Mladen Mimčilović, clergy and representatives of the town authorities (the land was a gift from municipality of Šabac).
+Although masses had been held on the premises of Podrinska Teacher Education Faculty and “Kolo srpskih sestara” (as it was recorded in 1926), digging of the foundation for a new church started in June, 1928 in the part of town called Baire, near the railway station.
+According to “Šabački glasnik”, there weren’t even 150 Catholics in Šabac at the time.
+The ceremonial blessing and laying of the foundation stone was done on 29 July 1928 by Friar Krsta Belamarić, a canon of the Belgrade Cathedral chapter, with the assistance of parish priest from Šabac, Mladen Momčilović and in the presence of clergy and representatives of the town authorities.
+The land was a gift from municipality of Šabac.
 The ceremonial consecration was carried out on 21 October 1928.
-The parish was established the same year.
-Two side altars were consecrated with their statues on 3 November 1935: Blessed Virgin Mary and St. Anthony of Padua.
-Linden wood statues, which are still in the church today were made by Dragutin Horvat from Domžal near Ljubljana.
-They were consecrated by Petar Vlašić, consultor of Archdiocese in Belgrade.
-As it was recorded, the parish had 800 souls at that time.
+The parish was established in the same year.
+Two side altars with their statues of Blessed Virgin Mary and St. Anthony of Padua were consecrated on 3 November 1935.
+Linden wood statues, which are still in the church today, were made by Dragutin Horvat from Domžal near Ljubljana.
+They were consecrated by Petar Vlašić, consultor in the Archdiocese of Belgrade.
+As it was recorded, the parish had 800 believers at that time.

 There were 31 baptisms, 13 deaths and 16 Catholic weddings in 1935.

-The following year there were 19 baptisms, 67 confirmations, 4 deaths and 5 Catholic weddings.
+The following year, there were 19 baptisms, 67 confirmations, 4 deaths and 5 Catholic weddings.

 Sisters of Charity of St. Vincent de Paul were engaged in Šabac, but unfortunately, they left.